wcrowell/AmqJavaExample/README.md

 Requirements:

-Apache Maven (tested with 3.8.7)
+Apache Maven (tested with 3.9.3)
-Git (tested with 2.39.2)
+Git (tested with 2.47.1)
-Java 1.8 (tested with OpenJDK 1.8.0_362)
+Java 17 (tested with OpenJDK 17.0.15+6-LTS)
-ActiveMQ Server (tested with 5.18.0, but example uses 5.16.6 due to Java 1.8 requirement)
+ActiveMQ Server (tested with 6.1.7

 Description of lab goes here…